 Dave will take you on an exploration of the fundamentals - including aperture, shutter speed, ISO, and focus/depth-of-field - through lecture, slide presentation, demonstrations, and camera-in-hand exercises.
-At the end of Session 1, you’ll get homework shooting assignments that help you learn and internalize techniques covered in the session.
-You’ll be asked to email your best shots to Dave prior to part 2 of the workshop, and these images will be reviewed and discussed during the second part of the workshop.
+At the end of Session 1, you’ll get "homework" shooting assignments that will help you learn and internalize techniques covered in the session.

 PREREQUISITES: Please be sure you are familiar with your camera’s basic controls and functions.
 You’ll be asked to set shooting mode (usually Aperture Priority, Shutter Priority, or Manual) and you should know how to set aperture, shutter speed, and ISO values.

 ZOOM CONSIDERATIONS: For this online course, we’ll be meeting up from the comfort of our own homes using the Zoom video meeting application.
 Desktop or laptop computers with big screens work best.
 Even better, link your computer to your TV for the largest image possible.
 Using a tablet, iPad, or (horrors!) a cell phone will be frustrating.
-We will also schedule a short Zoom orientation a day or two prior to the class for those that are new to Zoom or want a refresher.
+We’ll schedule a short Zoom check-in 15 minutes before the first class session to resolve any questions or problems with participants’ Zoom connections.
 This will help us get started the day of the class efficiently, so we can jump right into the learning (as opposed to troubleshooting!).